square/SquarePointOfSaleSDK-iOS/README.md

 }
 ```

-You'll need to make two quick changes to your app Info.plist file, one to declare that you'll be looking for Square Register, and one declaring that Register can call you back when it's finished.
+You'll need to make two quick changes to your app Info.plist file, one to declare that you'll be looking for Square Point of Sale, and one declaring that Point of Sale can call you back when it's finished.

 ```xml
 <key>LSApplicationQueriesSchemes</key>